Table of Contents Show

-Fort Bragg, California is known primarily for one of the largest Army bases in the world.
-But the region has several hidden gems that outdoor lovers will wish to explore.
+Fort Bragg, California is known primarily for its Glass beach.
+But the region has several other hidden gems that outdoor lovers will wish to explore.
 Let’s take a look at just 4 things to do in Fort Bragg.

 MacKerricher State Park

 Why You’ll Love It: Check out Glass Beach for an amazing beachcombing expedition, then hike out to see elephant seals calving on the sand.
 Or wander past tidal pools to discover marine life you never knew existed, and learn more about the animals and plants that thrive in this coastal environment at the park’s visitors center.

 Address: 24100 MacKerricher Park Road, Fort Bragg, CA 95437

 What’s the Word: A recent review on Google states, “A great beach state park just a short drive from Mendocino and Fort Bragg.
 It’s free for a day pass but cost if you want to stay overnight and camp.
 Beach was expansive and a perfect way to relax.
 You can also walk to view the sea lions sunbathing off the coastal rocks or during certain seasons see whales.”